Zeroska/Jobs-Notes/2022/Jul/Jul_05_2022/README.md

 Using the **Security Tooling Account** servers as the admininistator account for security services that are managed in an admin/member structure throught out the AWS account,

+---

+## How Linux Process Created and What kind of Log does it generated

+The Linux by default doesn't log when the Process is created or not, Well you could say that but fork() and exec() is indicated of process creation

+How can you actually detect that link <https://unix.stackexchange.com/questions/163681/print-pids-and-names-of-processes-as-they-are-created>